Why did Jesus need to be baptized?

 How could Jesus be a human being coming forward for baptism, yet also be “God with us”?
 Reconciling these facts will not only help us understand how and when and why Jesus Christ received the Holy Spirit; it will even help us understand something about His nature—a subject much misunderstood by mainstream “Christianity.”

 We know from Scripture that Jesus was born of a virgin and that He was conceived by the Holy Spirit (Isaiah 7:14; Matthew 1:20).
-Yet, although the Logos was God, He voluntarily gave up His Godhood, emptying Himself of divinity—in what is known as His kenosis (Greek for “emptying”)—to become a human being (Philippians 2:5–7, NRSV).
+Yet, although the Logos was God, He voluntarily gave up His Godhood, emptying Himself of divine power and privileges—in what is known as His kenosis (Greek for “emptying”)—to become a human being (Philippians 2:5–7, NRSV).
 Yes, when Jesus Christ was a man, He was really a man, and when He died, He spent three days and three nights in the grave before His Father raised Him to eternal life.

 Notice that, throughout His ministry, Jesus again and again made clear that His Father was greater than He (John 14:28).
 Christ did not claim to do miracles or offer His teachings on His own authority; rather, He clearly pointed to His Father as the source: “The words that I speak to you I do not speak on My own authority; but the Father who dwells in Me does the works” (John 14:10).
 Scripture shows that there were sometimes limits to what the Father would authorize the human Jesus Christ to accomplish when faced with unbelievers who knew Him simply as Mary’s son, the carpenter.
 Notice this account of His visit to Nazareth: “Now He could do no mighty work there, except that He laid His hands on a few sick people and healed them” (Mark 6:5).